sopra-fs21-group-17/pictures-server/README.md

 ## ⚖️ License
-This project is licensed under the terms of the XXX license.
+This project is licensed under the terms of the Apache-2.0 License.